Q. What is Greater Helena Gives?

 Q. What's new this year?

 Plenty!
 This year businesses will have new ways to encourage their employees to donate with the Business Fundraiser functionality.
-We are also introducing a community fund, where donors and sponsors can contribute to all qualified organizations.
+We are also continuing the Greater Helena Gives Community Fund, where donors and sponsors can contribute to all qualified organizations.
+In 2020 the Community Fund ensured that no nonprofit lost money by participating in Greater Helena Gives.

 Q. Is my organization eligible to participate?